terraform-google-modules/terraform-google-github-actions-runners/examples/gh-runner-gke-dind-rootless/README.md

-# Self Hosted runners on GKE that support Docker Workflows
+# Self Hosted runners on GKE that support dind-rootless

 ## Overview

-This example shows how to deploy runners that support Docker Workflows on GKE.
+This example shows how to deploy runners that support Docker Workflows on GKE in a rootless configuration.
+This example is based on the instructions published in [Deploying GitHub Action Runners on GKE with dind-rootless](https://medium.com/google-cloud/github-action-runners-on-gke-with-dind-rootless-bd54e23516c9).

 More examples of [Self Hosted Runners on GKE/Anthos](https://github.com/github-developer/self-hosted-runners-anthos).